 The Department of the Interior’s Bureau of Ocean Energy Management (BOEM), as directed by the Trump Administration through Executive Order 13795, has initiated the process to develop a National Outer Continental Shelf Oil and Gas Leasing Program for 2019-2024.
 This plan could potentially include areas off the coast of Delaware and elsewhere in the Atlantic.

-On May 31, 2018, Governor Carney held a roundtable on the risks of offshore drilling with Department of the Interior Deputy Secretary David Bernhardt, who encouraged Delawareans to write letters and to make their voices heard on offshore drilling.
+On May 31, 2018, Governor Carney held a roundtable on the risks of offshore drilling with Department of the Interior then-Deputy Secretary David Bernhardt, who encouraged Delawareans to write letters and to make their voices heard on offshore drilling.

 * denotes a required field.